Dec 10, 2018

 Business scenarios would demand to restrict certain users from resubmitting the dead letter messages of a Service Bus Queue or Topic to any other Service Bus Queue or Topic.
 User Access Policy definition in Serverless360 now accomodates this requirement by letting the Administrator or Super User define custom roles with or without permissions to resubmit to Service Queues or Topics other than the Source Queue or Topic.

-If the requirement is to define a common monitor configuration based on the entity type at the organization level, manually repeating the same configuration definition for each entity is a redundant and time consuming process.
-To overcome this Serverless360 now allows the user to define the monitor configuration for multiple similar entities at a go.
+If the requirement is to define a common monitor configuration based on the resource type at the organization level, manually repeating the same configuration definition for each resource is a redundant and time consuming process.
+To overcome this Serverless360 now allows the user to define the monitor configuration for multiple similar resources at a go.
 This is possible is Status, Threshold and Data Monitors wherever the enity monitoring configuration was applicable.
 Below is an illustration on bulk configuration of selected queues in a threshold monitor.
 Similar action is possible on Status and Datamonitor configurations too.

 Nov 06, 2018